IceBerge421/markdown-cv/index.md

 ### Full Media Portfolio

-A comprehensive portfolio of my media and design work, including published games, software, and works-in-progress is available on my website at [https://psberge.com/portfolio](https://psberge.com/portfolio).
+A portfolio of my media and design work, including published games, software, and works-in-progress is available on my website at [psberge.com/portfolio](https://psberge.com/portfolio).

 ### Games